 Edinburgh Is one of the most popular cities to visit in the United Kingdom and it’s easy to see why!
 The UNESCO world heritage site has a beautiful medieval old town with its cobbled streets and historic buildings.
 It has countless museums, beautiful scenic parks, vibrant nightlife and friendly locals.
 However with all these attractions, it can also be expensive!
 Whilst some attractions are unavoidably expensive, there are many free things to do as well.
-This guide will help you plan a trip to Edinburgh and give you the best tips for staying within a tight budget.
+This guide will help you plan a trip to Edinburgh on a budget and help you stay within it.

 Tram – The tram line connects the airport with the city centre and ticket sales can be purchased from ticket vending machines at the station, using both cash or most credit cards.
 Adult single tickets cost £6.00 and open return tickets £8.50

 Bus – There are a number of bus routes running from the airport to various areas around Edinburgh.
 The airport link 100 runs every 10 minutes and terminates at Waverley Bridge in the city centre.
 Tickets can be purchased in advance online, from the VisitScotland information desk next to UK arrivals, at the bus stop and from the driver (make sure you have correct change if purchasing tickets direct with the driver).
 Adult single ticket sales cost £4.50 and return tickets £7.50.

 The main central train station in Edinburgh is Edinburgh Waverley station.
 This station is slap bang in the city centre within walking distance to most hotels, hostels and tourist attractions.
 For information and booking train travel check out the trainline.

 Edinburgh can be reached from most UK cities via low cost bus operators such as National Express.